Lattice Boltzmann Method for Electromagnetic Wave Scattering: Introduction

 \section{Introduction}

-Electromagnetic scattering is a fundamental process that occurs when waves interact with obstacles, redistributing energy into different directions \cite{osipov2017modern,kerker1969scattering,liou2016light}.
-Accurate prediction of scattered fields is crucial in diverse applications such as atmospheric optics, remote sensing, radar technology, astrophysics, biomedical imaging, and nano-photonics \cite{liou2016light,li2022scattering,falconi2019weather,ochoa2019review,rashidi2020developing,shao2020advances}.
-For canonical geometries such as spheres and infinitely long circular cylinders, exact solutions are provided by Mie theory and related formulations \cite{hulst1981light,balanis2012advanced,stratton2007electromagnetic}.
-In contrast, most practical scatterers exhibit irregular shapes, heterogeneous composition, or complex boundaries, for which closed-form solutions are not feasible and numerical solvers of Maxwell’s equations must be employed \cite{kahnert2003numerical,kahnert2016numerical,mishchenko2014electromagnetic}.
+Electromagnetic scattering is a fundamental wave phenomenon in which incident radiation interacts with obstacles and redistributes energy into different directions \cite{kerker1969scattering,liou2016light}.
+Accurate prediction of scattered fields is essential in applications ranging from atmospheric optics and remote sensing to radar technology, astrophysics, biomedical imaging, and nanophotonics \cite{kahnert2016numerical}.
+For canonical geometries such as spheres and infinitely long circular cylinders, exact solutions are available through Lorenz–Mie theory and related formulations \cite{hulst1981light,stratton2007electromagnetic}.
+In contrast, most practical scatterers exhibit irregular shapes, heterogeneous compositions, or sharp geometrical features, for which closed-form solutions are not available and numerical solvers of Maxwell’s equations must be employed \cite{mishchenko2014electromagnetic}.

-A wide range of analytical and numerical methods have been developed to study electromagnetic scattering from nonspherical particles.
-For optically small particles, approximate theories such as the Rayleigh, Gans, and Rayleigh–Gans formulations are commonly employed, providing accurate results for weakly scattering and homogeneous materials \cite{atlas1953scattering, seliga1976potential, matrosov1991prospects, matrosov1991theoretical, matrosov1992radar}.
-For axisymmetric particles such as oblate and prolate spheroids, the T-matrix method \cite{barber1975scattering, seliga1978differential, yeh1982scattering, vivekanandan1991rigorous} is widely used because it efficiently handles rotationally symmetric geometries.
-For particles with arbitrary shapes or sharp edges, such as hexagonal columns and plates, methods like the Finite-Difference Time-Domain (FDTD) and Discrete Dipole Approximation (DDA) \cite{aydin1993millimeter, o1988scattering, vivekanandan1993theoretical, dungey1993backscattering} are typically employed, as they can represent complex boundaries without assuming smooth curvature.
-Schneider and Stephens \cite{schneider1994backscattering} provided a detailed comparison of these methods (see their Table~2.1), summarizing their applicable size regimes, shape restrictions, and computational requirements.